Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies | New

 (4) Rilling (3:04)

 Faster and faster they become.
 This rendition is very interesting, because Rilling combines the big choir, as Richter does, with use of the solo voices, as Harnoncourt does (imagine, Rilling and OVPP!).
-But the combination of solo voices that Rilling is using (mature singers with full and rich voices) is better than that of Harnoncourt, the balance of all the components is also better than either Ramin or Harnoncourt, and there is some warmth and humanity, which are missing from all the previous renditions.
-Am I missing s?
+But the combination of solo voices that Rilling is using (mature singers with full and rich voices) is better than that of Harnoncourt, the balance of all the components is also better than either Ramin or Harnoncourt, and there is some warmth and humanity, which are missing from all the previous rendi.
+Am I missing something?
 I have the feeling that it could have been more coherent.

 (6) Koopman (2:50)